Babur's First Afghan Expedition: Hangu Expedition

 Babur left Kohat marched south towards Bangash (Kurram Valley) by the route of Hangu.
 Between Kohat and Hangu there lies a valley with a high mountain on each side through which the road passes.
 When Babur had reached this glen, the Afghans of Kohat occupied the hills that overhang the glen on both sides raised the war shout and made a loud clamor.
 Malek Abu Saeed Kamari informed Babur that a little further on there was a small hill on the right of the road and that if the Afghans should pass from their mountain to that hill which was detached the Mughals might then surround them on all sides and get hold of them.
 So when the Afghans having descended upon the Mughals came and occupied that detached hill Babur instantly dispatched a party of his men to take possession of the neck of ground between the mountain and the hill.
 And ordered the rest of the army to attack the hill on both sides.
-The army moved regularly to kill the afghans who could not stand their ground and in an instant a hundred or a hundred and fifty of them were slaughtered.
-Many surrendered with grass in their teeth, a custom of surrendering whereby they mean “I am Your Ox”.
+The army moved regularly to kill the afghans who could not stand their ground and in an instant a hundred or a hundred and fifty of them were slaughtered and many others surrendered.
 Babur in his usual Timurid and Mongol custom had many beheaded and a tower of heads erected.